 Ecce Animal by Dutch artist Diddo is an unusual artwork, crafted with cocaine mixed with gelatin, it was fashioned in form of a human skull.
 The gelatin was used to hold together the sculpture.
-The artwork, as strange as it is, calls for a lot of questions as to what it stands for and what exactly it means.
+As strange as it is, the artwork calls for a lot of questions as to what it stands for and what exactly it means.

 A symbol of death